radapdal/process/webdevelopmentworkflow.md

 #### Issues after Deployment

-If a problem is unfortunately found due to the deployment, target the source from the sprint issues then assess problem as an (Additional Request)[#additional-requests-mid-sprint-and-how-to-deal-with-them].
+If a problem is unfortunately found due to the deployment, target the source from the sprint issues then assess problem as an [**Additional Request**](#additional-requests-mid-sprint-and-how-to-deal-with-them).

 Issues that are deemed to be crucial will be inserted back to the sprint, Flagged, set to highest Priority, and cycled to the development workflow with urgency.